-- (a) to a term of imprisonment not exceeding 2 years, or a fine not exceeding \$10,000, if he or she filed the return knowing it to be false in any material particular; or - (b) to a fine not exceeding \$5,000 in any other case, unless the candidate proves that- - (i) he or she had no intention to misstate or conceal the facts; and - (ii) he or she took all reasonable steps in the circumstances to ensure the information in the return was accurate.
+- a. to a term of imprisonment not exceeding two years, or a fine not exceeding \$10,000, if they filed the return knowing it to be false in any material particular; or - b. to a fine not exceeding \$5,000 in any other case, unless the candidate proves that - i. they had no intention to misstate or conceal the facts; and - ii. they took all reasonable steps in the circumstances to ensure the information in the return was accurate.